 After a lot of frustrating searches around the internet, I had found out that NO ONE made sunshades with eyes on either thick or fitted shades.
 There were some sad, flimsy, bulk-created ones, but they were all one size and color fits all.
 Sure, they were cheap, but that's because they were built cheaply.
 I knew the next step was to make my own.

 That first Eyeshade was not the best, but I’ll never forget how I made it.
 I spent the better part of a day sitting on the floor, bent over a shade I had bought from a MINI dealership.
 My first instinct was to paint.
 And so paint I did!
 It took me about seven hours.
 A big mess and a sore back later, I had some car eyes.
 I let it dry overnight and tried it on the car the very next day.
 The effect was exactly what I had hoped for.
 My car was suddenly alive and it didn’t look like anything else out there.

-Excited about what I had accomplished, I had that thing in the windshield any time the car was stationary.
+Excited about what I had accomplished, I had that thing proudly displayed in the windshield any time the car was stationary.
 I got a lot of positive responses from it, but the one thing that kept being asked was, “Can you make me one?”
 Dreading several more days of back-breaking painting, I knew I had to come up with a better solution.

 From there, I set up my shop to accept orders and, to my surprise, they started to come in.
-Rarely were two Eyeshades ordered to be the same as the ones before them.
+Rarely were two Eyeshades ordered the same as the ones before them.
 I had a fun time putting together each individual design.
 A huge reward to this was getting the occasional photo from a customer with their car or truck wearing his or her new eyes.
 It’s a great feeling knowing that people out there are enjoying my artwork.
 To this day I continue to make Eyeshades and the selection continues to grow!